 We strongly suggest the above be done by a committed team of people working together.
 This may be one or more families working together, a small group from church, etc.

 8. Is there any outreach to the parents of the children or any other follow-up with the children?
 Each day a parent take-home sheet is provided giving a brief summary of the lesson, the memory verse, and something to think about.
 Also, we strongly recommend that you (and your church) consider giving each child a Bible or other Bible resource to take home.
-Here are some family-friendly resources that would introduce parents and children to some basic truths of the Christian faith:
+The Making HIM Known series includes family-friendly resources that would introduce parents and children to some basic truths of the Christian faith.

 9. Is conversion the goal of the Backyard Bible Club?
 The goal is to introduce children to spiritual truth and provide an opening for ongoing spiritual discussion with children and their parents.
 Each of our BYBC curricula present essential Gospel truths and encourage children toward a right, genuine response to those truths.
 However, we do not overly press children toward a profession of trust in Christ.
 Rather, we emphasize planting seeds of the Gospel, praying that the Holy Spirit would bring about the fruit of faith in the lives of the children, and pursuing an ongoing relationship with the children and their parents.

 10. How can the church help facilitate Backyard Bible Clubs?